Jr-Prashant/Calculator-Objective/README.md

 <img width="331" alt="Screenshot 2023-11-22 at 3 04 41 PM" src="https://github.com/Jr-Prashant/Calculator-Objective/assets/151605109/b9df702b-6a49-49fa-9657-6e8b73d5af88">
 <p> This is main screen of my calculator(Standard Calculator).
 Here you can perform any simple operations based on one operator and it'll give you a appropriate result.</p>

-2. Perform Calculation in standard Calculator
+2. Perform Calculation in Standard Calculator

 <img width="320" alt="Screenshot 2023-11-22 at 3 05 09 PM" src="https://github.com/Jr-Prashant/Calculator-Objective/assets/151605109/2c216b86-70d3-46f8-9ad2-40644788f315">